RadarYV/Pet-projects/Forecasting/README.md

 ## Data
 The data is in the file 'taxi.csv'.
 The number of orders is in the num_orders column

+## Brief
+- We loaded data, evaluate and prepare it for further analysis.
+- We perform stationarity tests (KPSS & ADF),
+- Evaluate periods by FFT and ACF & PACF,
+- Define type of seasonality and type of trend
+- Generate features for regression models
+- Test models: Linear Regression, LGBM, SARIMA, HoltWinters, SLT Forecast, Facebook Prophet
+- Select best model on validation dataset and test it on test dataset

 ## Libraries used

 - pandas